shrocky2/SiriGarage/README.md

 9. To Setup your iPhone & Apple Watch to control the garage door, follow the steps at:
     - Rasp_Pi_IP_Address:5001/page/sirisetup.html

+10. Setup the Pi to autostart when the Pi boots.
+     - sudo nano /etc/rc.local
+     - Enter the 2 lines of code found on Rasp_Pi_IP_Address:5001/Settings before the last line that says "Exit 0"
+     - Control + X (to exit and save)

 11. Reboot system and let program autostart
      - sudo reboot